h2oai/sparkling-water/r/README.md

 # RSparkling

-RSparkling is package is an extension package for [sparkapi](https://github.com/rstudio/sparkapi) / [sparklyr](http://spark.rstudio.com) that creates an R front-end for a Spark package ([Sparking Water](https://spark-packages.org/package/h2oai/sparkling-water) from H2O).
+The **rsparkling** R package is an extension package for [sparkapi](https://github.com/rstudio/sparkapi) / [sparklyr](http://spark.rstudio.com) that creates an R front-end for a Spark package ([Sparking Water](https://spark-packages.org/package/h2oai/sparkling-water) from H2O).
 This provides an interface to H2O's machine learning algorithms on Spark, using R.

 This package implements basic functionality (creating an H2OContext, showing the H2O Flow interface, and converting between Spark DataFrames and H2O Frames).